ryoppippi/gh-nippou/README.md

 ## Motivation

-[masutaka/github-nippou](https://github.com/masutaka/github-nippou) is really nice tool, but I have some issues with it.
+[masutaka/github-nippou](https://github.com/masutaka/github-nippou) is a really nice tool, but I have some issues with it.

-- We need to add config in `.git/config` file, which makes it hard to manage with public dotfiles.
+- We need to add a config in the `.git/config` file, which makes it hard to manage with public dotfiles.
-- I don't want to install the command on Homebrew or other package manager.
-This tool is only for GitHub, so why don't we use `gh` command?
+- I don't want to install the command via Homebrew or another package manager.
+This tool is only for GitHub, so why not use the `gh` command?

 ## License

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.